5 Written questions

 - b cell division process that halves the chromosome number, to the haploid (n) number

 - c Curve that results from a range of variation for a continuous trait; plotted against the frequency

 - d a pair of dominant alleles at a locus on homologous chromosomes; e.g., AA.

 - e when the information in a gene converts to a structural or functional part of a cell.

 5 Multiple choice questions

 - one allele is not fully dominant over another, the phenotype is somewhere in between

-- A nitrogen-containing base in nucleotides; also, base-pairs with cytosine in DNA and RNA.
+- A type of nitrogen-containing base in nucleotides; also, base-pairs with adenine; does not occur in RNA.